-This TOE is included in Microsoft SQL Server 2012 Enterprise Edition, which is offered with three configurations available based on the CPU architecture (x84, x64, and IA 64).
+This TOE is included in Microsoft SQL Server 2014 Enterprise Edition, which is offered with two configurations available based on the CPU architecture (x86 and x64).
 This certification is subject to x64 version only.
 For the CPUs supported by this TOE, see Section 4.2 "Environmental Assumptions."